CSCfi/csc-user-guide/docs/computing/running/toil-cwl-runner.md

 ## Strengths of `toil-cwl-runner`
 - Supports sending jobs to Slurm, translating CWL resource requirements to Slurm resources specifications.
+- Even when using Slurm, (sub-)tasks do not have to have identical resource requirements.
 - Can also run on other batch systems: Grid Engine, Torque, LSF, HTCondor.
 - Launches and monitors Slurm jobs for you.
-Also constructs the apptainer commands.

-## Disadvantages for using CWL
+Also constructs the `apptainer` commands (or some other software container engine as appropriate: `docker`, `podman`, `singularity`, `udocker`).
+- No database needs to be setup.

 ## Disadvantages for using `toil-cwl-runner`
 - Just a workflow runner.
 Won't manage your data, or keep track of previous workflow runs.